chaddjohnson/greatupsells/README.md

 Occasionally ngrok tunnels will fail to start because ngrok is running in the background.
 In this case, try running `killall -9 ngrok`.

+## Package Management

+### Adding a shared dependency for all projects

+To add a dependency shared by all packages, simply run `yarn add foo -W`.
+To remove a dependency, run `yarn add foo`.

+Note that `lerna add foo` will add `foo` to package.json in all packages and _not_ to the high-level `package.json`.

+### Adding dependencies for packages

+To add a dependency for an individual package, use the following command:

+    lerna add foo --scope @org-name/package-name

+For example:

+    lerna add http-status-codes --scope @zeitcode/smithfield-myxx-api-client

+Please find more examples [here](https://github.com/lerna/lerna/tree/master/commands/add#examples).

+### Removing dependencies for packages

+Unfortunately [there is no](https://github.com/lerna/lerna/issues/1886) `lerna remove` command.
+Here are possible workarounds for removing dependencies from individual package:

+1. Run `lerna exec 'yarn remove foo' --scope @org-name/package-name`.
+1. Manually remove dependencies from `@org-name/package-name/package.json` and then run `lerna bootstrap --scope @org-name/package-name --force-local`.

 ### Tooling

 The following are used: